EXCLUSIVE-Boeing delays plans for record 737 production until 2021 -sources

 By Eric M. Johnson and Tim Hepher

-SEATTLE/PARIS, Dec 12 (Reuters) - Boeing Co BA.N has delayed plans to reach a record production rate of 57 737 jets per month next year, industry sources said on Thursday, even before the U.S. FAA announced a new delay in the 737 MAX's return to service which raised uncertainty over production plans.
+SEATTLE/PARIS, Dec 12 (Reuters) - Boeing Co BA.N has delayed plans to reach a record production rate of 57 737 jets per month next year, industry sources said on Thursday, even before the U.S. FAA announced a new delay in the 737 MAX return to service that raised uncertainty over production plans.

 Industry sources said this plan has been delayed by months.